perrochon/gb/ROADMAP.md

 ## Short Term Small Items
 * DO skips frames (on emulator) - make sure we minimize work on UI thread
 * Moving Dot animation on squares follow the square, instead of a circle.
 Drive by a parameter of the ship (extension)
+* same ssytem patrol flies to inside of circle, instead of outside...
 * Settings: Clean code smell
 * Fog of War: per race, 3 states (unknown, seen, visible).
 Once you saw a system, you remember planets...
 * Feature: Destination star system.
 Needs new location type (leaks planets through Fog of War)